-A. Good for you trying to stimulate the immune system.
-Because you did not give me more information, this will be a more general answer.
-Some allergic dogs have diarrhea, others have upper respiratory and, of course, commonly they have itchy skin.
+Some dogs with environmental allergies have diarrhea, others have upper respiratory and, of course, commonly they have itchy skin.
 When I only had my conventional veterinary training, I would often be very frustrated by problems I thought were allergies.
 Often the tests came back that the pet was allergic to everything and the desensitizing shots only helped a few dogs.

-The holistic philosophy has taught me that there is an underlying vibrational imbalance that causes most problems and the healing goal is to resolve that imbalance with treatments selected for that individual animal.
+The holistic philosophy has taught me that there is an underlying vibrational imbalance that causes most problem.
+When it comes to seasonal allergies — or any health issues, for that matter — the healing goal is to resolve that imbalance with treatments selected for that individual animal.
 To better understand this perspective, read the first few chapters of Don Hamilton’s Homeopathic Care of Cats and Dogs or the few pages in my book, the Healthy Animal’s Journal.
 Now that the multitude of holistic modalities is available, I can tell you to never give up.
 Try one after the other, and record the changes with each.